google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 If `storage-repo` is set and `storage-repo-branch-coverage` is "gh-pages" (the default), then coverage reports can be viewed at `https://USERNAME.github.io/STORAGE-REPO-NAME/coverage/latest/report/linux/report.html`.
-This should be much nicer than downloading the coverage report as an artifact.
+This should be much nicer than downloading the coverage report as an artifact and can be seen in the screenshot below:
+![github-actions-coverage-report]

+## Downloading artifacts

+To download an artifact from a ClusterFuzzLite run:
+- Click on the summary from the run.
+![github-actions-summary]
+- Click on the artifact you with to download from the summary page.
+![github-actions-download-crash]

 ## Extra configuration